A Closer Look at Hire Date vs. Start Date

 Hire Date

-Hire date is normally the date when an employee first completes his or her new hire paperwork.
-In most companies today, this process begins online before someone comes to the office for an official 'first day.'
+The hire date is normally the date when an employee first completes his or her new hire paperwork.
+In most companies today, this process begins online before someone comes to the office for an official “first day.”
 New hire paperwork includes the usual culprits: Form W-4, Form I-9, state forms, and other payroll withholding forms.
-Some businesses may include unique paperwork that pertains to them strictly.
-At other companies, the hire and start can be the same day, if they make employees fill out crucial documents in person.
+Some businesses may include unique paperwork that pertains strictly to them.

 Start Date

-An employee’s start date is also the important date for beginning benefits.
+An employee’s start date is also the important date for beginning their benefits or at least beginning the countdown to when they are eligible for benefits.
 For example, at some corporations, employees receive paid time off after 30 days of work.
-To know when to offer this, you must know the start date.
-Likewise, health insurance and other benefits are generally offered after a certain amount of time passes.
-This is all linked to an employee’s start date - not his or her hire date.
+To know when you should offer this as an employer, you must know the start date.

 Joe interviews for a new job.
 After two weeks, the company offers him a job.
 They send him his onboarding paperwork online via the business’s human resources portal, and he completes it that day.
 That is his hire date.
-The following week, on Monday, Joe begins training in office.
-That is his start date.
-The business links his benefits to this day.

 Keep reading: related insights